cpinitiative/usaco-guide/content/6_Plat/Fracture.md

 We'll focus on the first approach.

+*Note:* There are ways to do this in $O(K)$ time for a binary tree if you don't need to return the values in sorted order (see [here](https://www.sciencedirect.com/science/article/pii/S0890540183710308)), but we won't consider this.

 ### Generalizing

 Suppose that you want to find the $K$ objects with the smallest values in some (potentially very large) search space.